micro/micro/proxy/README.md

 ### Run

-The micro sidecar runs on port 8081 by default.
+The micro proxy runs on port 8081 by default.

-Starting the sidecar
+Start the proxy

 ```shell
 micro proxy